Jazcess/WlsMonteCarloSimulations/README.md

 2. `Simulation_Analysis.ipynb`: Jupyter notebook for analyzing simulation output data.
 3. `Photon_Class.py`: Python script defining the Photon class used in the simulation.
 4. `Sim_data.py`: Python script containing simulation data, such as emission spectrum and quantum efficiency.
-5. `data_processing.py`: Python script for reading and processing simulation data files.
+5. `wlsPlateAnalysis.ipynb`: Jupyter notebook for reading and processing simulation data files.
 6. `README.md`: This file providing an overview of the repository.

 ## Usage